In this post I will explain how to setup document root for apache server.

 Changing apache2 document root

-The default document root is set in the 000-default.conf
+The default document root is set in the 000-default.conf file that is under /etc/apache2/sites-available folder.

-$ cd /etc/apache2/sites-available $ sudo nano 000-default.conf |
+$ cd /etc/apache2/sites-available$ sudo nano 000-default.conf |

-with your new folder e.g DocumentRoot /var/www/html/engelsystem/public where your index.php file resides
+While the file is opened change DocumentRoot /var/www/ with your new folder e.g DocumentRoot /var/www/html/engelsystem/public where your index.php file resides

 Set the right Apache configuration

-.
+The configuration of the /var/www folder is under /etc/apache2/apache2.conf.
 Edit this file to add the configuration of your new document root.

-$ sudo nano /etc/apache2/apache2 .conf |
+$ sudo nano/etc/apache2/apache2.conf |

 Copy the following:

-<Directory /var/www/ > Options Indexes FollowSymLinks AllowOverride None Require all granted < /Directory > |
+<Directory /var/www/> Options Indexes FollowSymLinks AllowOverride None Require all granted</Directory> |

 and change the directory path:

-<Directory /var/www/html/engelsystem/public > Options Indexes FollowSymLinks AllowOverride None Require all granted < /Directory > |
+<Directory /var/www/html/engelsystem/public> Options Indexes FollowSymLinks AllowOverride None Require all granted</Directory> |

 Restart Apache